 The Audit Committee has adopted procedures for the approval of Ernst & Young's services and related fees.
 At the beginning of each year, all audit and audit-related services, tax fees and other fees for the upcoming audit are provided to the Audit Committee for approval.
 The services are grouped into significant categories and provided to the Audit Committee in the format shown above.
 All projects that have the potential to exceed \$100,000 are separately identified and reported to the Committee for approval.
 The Audit Committee Chairman has the authority to approve additional services, not previously approved, between Committee meetings.
-Any additional services approved by the Audit Committee is updated on the status of all services and related fees at every regular meeting.
+Any additional services approved by the Audit Committee Chairman between Committee meetings are ratified by the full Audit Committee at the next regularly scheduled meeting.
+The Audit Committee is updated on the status of all services and related fees at every regular meeting.
 In 2017 and 2016, the Audit Committee pre-approved all audit and audit-related services performed by Ernst & Young.